Zār: History

-The practice allegedly originated in Harar, Ethiopia via Sheikh Abadir, and was introduced by Harari and Somali women to Aden in Yemen.
-Messing (1958) states that the cult was particularly well-developed in Northern Ethiopia (Amhara), with its center in the town of Gondar.
-One late 19th-century traveler describes the Abyssinian "Sár" cultists sacrificing a hen or goat and mixing the blood with grease and butter, in the hopes of eliminating someone's sickness.
+most of the members of the zar cult."
+A late 19th-century traveler describes the Abyssinian "Sár" cultists sacrificing a hen or goat and mixing the blood with grease and butter, in the hopes of eliminating someone's sickness.
 The concoction was then hidden in an alley, in the belief that all who passed through the alley would take away the patient's ailment.

 Mirzai Asl (2002) suggests that the introduction to Iran likewise took place in the 19th century (Qajar period) by Africans brought to Iran via the Indian ocean slave trade.
 Natvig (1988) reports that the zār cult "served as a refuge for women and effeminate men" in the Sahel (Sudan) region under Islamic rule.
 It is thought to have reached Egypt because of the trafficking of Ethiopian slaves in the 19th century, particularly Oromo women.
 They were taken for the purpose of bearing more children for Egyptian men, and would be set free upon getting pregnant.
 The children would be considered legitimate inheritors.